nilportugues/php-sql-query-builder/README.md

 <a name="block2.2"></a>
 ### 2.2.
 MySQL Builder [↑](#index_block)
 The MySQL Query Builder has its own class, that inherits from the SQL-2003 builder.
 All columns will be wrapped with the tilde **`** sign.

+**All table and column aliases are be escaped using the tilde sign by default.**

 #### Usage:
 ```php